 Difficult to Clean

-One drawback to friezes is that they can be difficult to clean, with tighter, shorter piles, spills tend to sit on top of the carpet and remove the carpet stain.
-Since frieze fibers are long and loose, the spill is free to run everywhere, making it much more difficult to tackle.
+One drawback to friezes is that they can be difficult to clean.
+With carpets with tighter, shorter piles, spills tend to sit on top of the carpet and make it relatively easy to remove the carpet stain.
+Since frieze fibers are long and loose, however, the spill is free to run everywhere, making it much more difficult to tackle.

 Now that we’ve broken down all the facts of frieze carpet, it should be clear to decide whether this is the ideal carpet for your home or not.
 Make sure you stop by one of our 14 locations to see frieze carpeting in person!